kgillibrand/PIA-Port-Forwarding-Script/README.md

 This script will:
 - Check if the VPN is connected (tun0 interface exists).
 - Read PIA API credentials from a file (path provided as a command line parameter).
-- Query the PIA API to find the forwarded port.
+- Post to the PIA API endpoint in order to forward a port.
+- Print the forwarded port number.

 Notes and issues:
 - Finding your local ip in Python is troublesome without libraries, the method I found online and used is very flaky (https://code.activestate.com/recipes/439094-get-the-ip-address-associated-with-a-network-inter/).